German invasion of Belgium (1940): German forces

 Army Group B was commanded by Fedor von Bock.
 It was allocated 26 infantry and three Panzer divisions for the invasion of the Netherlands and Belgium.
-Of the three Panzer Divisions, the 3rd and 4th were to operate in Belgium under the command of the 6th Army's XVI Corps.
-The 9th Panzer Division was attached to the 18th Army which, after the Battle of the Netherlands, would support the push into Belgium alongside the 18th Army and cover its northern flank.
+Of the three Panzer divisions, the 3rd and 4th were to operate in Belgium under the command of the 6th Army's XVI Corps.
+The 9th Panzer Division was attached to the 18th Army which, after the Battle of the Netherlands, would support the push into Belgium alongside the 18th Army and cover the army group's northern flank.

 Armoured strength in Army Group B amounted to 808 tanks, of which 282 were Panzer Is, 288 were Panzer IIs, 123 were Panzer IIIs and 66 were Panzer IVs; 49 command tanks were also operational.
-The 3rd Panzer Division's armoured regiments consisted of 117 Panzer Is, 128 Panzer IIs, 42 Panzer IIIs, 26 Panzer IVs and 27 command tanks.
+The 3rd Panzer Division's two armoured regiments consisted of 117 Panzer Is, 128 Panzer IIs, 42 Panzer IIIs, 26 Panzer IVs and 27 command tanks.
 The 4th Panzer Division had 136 Panzer Is, 105 Panzer IIs, 40 Panzer IIIs, 24 Panzer IVs and 10 command tanks.
-The 9th Panzer, scheduled initially for operations in the Netherlands, was the weakest division with only 30 Panzer Is, 54 Panzer IIs, 123, 66 Panzer IIIs and 49 Panzer IVs.
+The 9th Panzer, scheduled initially for operations in the Netherlands, was the weakest armoured division in the German army with only a single tank regiment fielding 30 Panzer Is, 54 Panzer IIs, 123, 66 Panzer IIIs and 49 Panzer IVs.

-The elements drawn from the 7th Air Division and the 22nd Airlanding Division, that were to take part in the attack on Fort Eben-Emael, were named Sturmabteilung Koch (Assault Detachment Koch); named after the commanding officer of the group, Hauptmann Walter Koch.
+The elements drawn from the 7th Air Division and the 22nd Airlanding Division (units largely ear-marked for landings in Holland), that were to take part in the attack on Fort Eben-Emael, were named Sturmabteilung Koch (Assault Detachment Koch); named after the commanding officer of the group, Hauptmann Walter Koch.
 The force was assembled in November 1939.
 It was primarily composed of parachutists from the 1st Parachute Regiment and engineers from the 7th Air Division, as well as a small group of Luftwaffe pilots.
-The Luftwaffe allocated 1,815 combat, 487 transport aircraft and 50 gliders for the assault on the Low Countries.
+The Luftwaffe allocated 1,815 combat planes, 487 transport aircraft and 50 gliders for the assault on the Low Countries.

 The initial air strikes over Belgian air space were to be conducted by IV.
 Fliegerkorps under General der Flieger Generaloberst Alfred Keller.
 Keller's force consisted of Lehrgeschwader 1 (Stab.
 I., II., III., IV.), Kampfgeschwader 30 (Stab.
 I., II., III.) and Kampfgeschwader 27 (III.).
 On 10 May Keller had 363 aircraft (224 serviceable) augmented by Generalmajor Wolfram von Richthofen's VIII.
 Fliegerkorps with 550 (420 serviceable) aircraft.
 They in turn were supported by Oberst Kurt-Bertram von Döring's Jagdfliegerführer 2, with 462 fighters (313 serviceable).

 Keller's IV.
 Fliegerkorps headquarters would operate from Düsseldorf, LG 1.
 Kampfgeschwader 30 which was based at Oldenburg and its III.
 Gruppe were based at Marx.
-Support for Döring and Von Richthofen came from present-day North Rhine-Westphalia and bases in Grevenbroich, Mönchengladbach, Dortmund and Essen.
+Support for Döring and Richthofen came from present-day North Rhine-Westphalia and bases in Grevenbroich, Mönchengladbach, Dortmund and Essen.